On the Stabilisation of Rational Surface Maps: Stabilisation Through Graphs

 If $f_m$ is not algebraically stable then we may choose $(C, D, n) \in \mathcal D(X_m, f_m)$.
 By \autoref{prop:blowupev}, $\comp(f_{m+1}) \le \comp(f_m)$ and either we have strict inequality or all destabilising orbits lift to strictly shorter destabilising orbits.
 Since lengths of orbits must be positive, eventually we find an $m' \le m+n$ such that $\comp(f_{m'}) < \comp(f_m)$.

-The sequence $k(f_m) \ge 0$ must stabilise as $m$ increases with $\comp(f_m) = \comp(f_M)$ for all $m \ge M$.
+The sequence $\comp(f_m) \ge 0$ must stabilise as $m$ increases with $\comp(f_m) = \comp(f_M)$ for all $m \ge M$.
 Then $\mathcal D(X_m, f_m) = \emp$ for all such $m$, otherwise we could decrease $\comp(f_m)$ further as above. \end{proof}

-\autoref{prop:blowupev} and the theorem admit a shorter proof, ignoring $\comp(f_m)$ when $\mathcal D(X, f)$ is finite.
-With a little more work, one can show that a length $n$ destabilising orbit on $\sgraph_f$ proves the existence of a length $n+1$ orbit on $X$, even if it's not given by $\iota$ as in \autoref{prop:blowupev}.
-This gives the following bound.
+\autoref{prop:blowupev} and the theorem admit a simpler proof, without counting $\comp(f_m)$, when $\mathcal D(X, f)$ is a finite set or the lengths of destabilising orbits are bounded.
+One can show that a length $n$ destabilising orbit on $\sgraph_{\!f}$ implies the existence of a length $n+1$ orbit on $X$.
+The key is to note that for any birational $f$, it would be absurd to have any connected component of $\E(\alpha)$ contracted by $\beta$.
+Therefore, in any connected component of the exceptional locus $\E(\hat f) \subseteq \E(\beta)$ we can find an irreducible curve $\hat C \subset \E(\hat f)$ which does \emph{not} get contracted by $\alpha$.
+The rest is similar to the first two paragraphs of the proof of \autoref{prop:blowupev}.
+This gives the following quantitative bound.

 \begin{cor} Let $f : X \dashto X$ be a birational map and the sequence $(X_m, f_m)$ be as given in \autoref{thm:blowupev}.
 Suppose that $N$ is an upper bound on lengths of a destabilising orbit for $f$.
 Then $\forall m \ge N$, $f_m$ is algebraically stable. \end{cor}